-In addition to her title as vice president for academic affairs, Vordtriede-Patton will be the first administrator at Quincy University to use the title of provost, a title often used for the chief academic officer at universities in the United States.
+In addition to her title as vice president for academic affairs, Vordtriede-Patton will also serve as the provost, a title often used for the chief academic officer at universities in the United States.
 The provost’s title has been used for many centuries in higher education and in church administration, including in the Roman Catholic Church.

 Vordtriede-Patton earned her bachelor’s degree at McKendree University, which, like Quincy University, is a member of the NCAA Division II Great Lakes Valley Conference.